msupply-foundation/conforma-server/documentation/API.md

 GET: `/user-permissions?username=<username>&orgId=<orgId>`

 End point to get **another** user's granted permissions + all existing permissions on templates for a given organisation.
-If no orgId is received the list should contain user-only permissions (the ones with organisation_id = NULL) for external users.
 Intended for use in template to view/edit antoher user's permissions -- client supplies `username` and `orgId`.

+##### useage

+GET: `/user-permissions?username=<username> If no `orgId` is received the list should contain user-only permissions (the ones with organisation_id = NULL) for external users.

+GET: `/user-permissions?orgId=<orgId> If no `username`is received (it has to receive orgId in this case) list all available permissions for an org (depending if internal or external)

+**Note**: When using this Endpoint to list permissionNames in organisation, they will be listed as `grantedPermissions` as well.

 Returns (on success):